asLody/AndHook/README.md

     }
 }

-// you will see log in logcat like:
+// After MainActivity launched, you will be able to see log in logcat like:
 // AndHook_Test: MainActivity.super::onStart: start
 // AndHook_Test: onStart: HookedActivity::onStart start, this is class andhook.test.ui.MainActivity
 // AndHook_Test: onStart: HookedActivity::onStart end, this is class andhook.test.ui.MainActivity